-Visit Upper Antelope Canyon at the right time of day at the right time of year and witness these amazing light beams for yourself.
+Visit Upper Antelope Canyon at the right time of day and the right time of year to witness these amazing light beams for yourself.
 You’ll feel like you’ve stumbled into a movie.

 What probably did the most to help put this spot on the map was